nicolegunn/nicolegunn/README.md

 ## About Me

 Hi there!
-I'm a career changer who has completed a Level 4 Full Stack Developer course with Mission Ready and am nearing the completion of a Level 5 DevOps course.
+I'm a career changer who has completed a Full Stack Developer course with Mission Ready and am nearing the completion of Mission Ready's Advanced Full Stack Developer Course, which focuses on DevOps, cloud computing and AI.
 I have a background in property and finance, holding degrees from the University of Auckland.

 I am passionate about web development, particularly in building robust and scalable applications using JavaScript, Node.js, React, and MongoDB.
-I have experience with CI/CD pipelines, and cloud deployments using Azure.
+I have experience with CI/CD pipelines, cloud deployments using Azure and integrating AI into my projects.

-## Connect with me
+## Connect with Me

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/nicole-gunn-a582ba23b/)